giampaolo/psutil/docs/index.rst

   .. method:: name()

      The service name.
-The value is cached on instantiation.
+This string is how a service is referenced and can be passed to :func:`win_service_get` to get a new :class:`WindowsService` instance.
+The return value is cached on instantiation.

   .. method:: display_name()

      The service display name.
-The value is cached on instantiation.
+The return value is cached on instantiation.

   .. method:: binpath()

-     The fully qualified path to the service binary/exe file including arguments.
+     The fully qualified path to the service binary/exe file as a string, including command line arguments.

   .. method:: username()